iamriot-dev/nedb-type-assist/README.md

   | {
       // ... same as before

-      // ‼️ Notice that preorders[].isbn is no longer remapped
+      // ‼️ Notice that this is different, and the entire preorders array is included preorders?: {
-      preorders?: {
         isbn: number;
+        title: string;
+        paid: boolean;
       }[];

       // ⚠️ Remapping still happens with books because `books: 1` was not specified